 "So we decided to include their class, as well," said Ginger Pillsbury, another of the event's organizers.

-Years before North Middlesex Regional High School ever existed, Pepperell students
+Years before North Middlesex Regional High School ever existed, Pepperell students gathered in the Pepperell High School for three-hour school days.

 "It was probably the best of times.
 The country was prospering.
 Almost everyone was able to go to college," said Williams.